bablukid/docker-sugoi/README.md

  Temploc (the template engine) should be allowed to write in the **/lang/$lang/tmp** templates folders, where $lang can be "master", "fr" or "en".
 Doing a **chmod 777 /lang/master/tmp** should fix this.

+ - The web root looks empty

+ By default, apache2 will look for files in a folder named **html**.
+If your project uses a different web root ( say "www" ), log into the neko container ( `docker exec -it $nekoContainerId /bin/bash` ) and make a simlink ( `cd /var/www/ && ln -s ./html ./www` )